tc39/notes/es6/2013-07/july-23.md

 MM: The one issue about Function toString, discovered since the strawman was written:

-  Since eval()uating a function declaration or function expression defaults to non-strict, a strict function must present the source code of its body as beginning with a “use strict” directive, even if the original function inherited its strictness from its context.
+  Since eval()uating a function declaration or function expression defaults to non-strict, a strict function must present the source code of its body as beginning with a "use strict" directive, even if the original function inherited its strictness from its context.
 This is the one case where the original local source code of the function is inadequate to satisfy this spec.

 YK: Doesn't account for super, either